lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* MUST be called by a member.
+- MUST be called by a member.
-* The provided nonce MUST match the current nonce of the sealable contract.
+- The provided nonce MUST match the current nonce of the sealable contract.

+---

-### Function: TiebreakerCoreCommittee.getSealableResumeState
+### Function: `TiebreakerCoreCommittee.getSealableResumeState`

 ```solidity
 function getSealableResumeState(address sealable, uint256 nonce)